aryanrsuri/orc/README.rst

 ============================================
-Orc is a simple revision and event tracker
+Orc is a simple revision and ticket tracker
 ============================================

 Features:
-* content addressable storage of artifacts
 * one sqlite3 binary, managing all artifacts
+* manifests to manage a revision
 * checkins ~are kind of like~ commits
-* events ~are kind of like~ tasks/issues/bugs/reports/tweets
+* refs ~are kind of like~ branches/tickets/tags/tasks/bugs/tweets

 Architecture
 --------------

-The content tracker relies on three major constructs:
+The content tracker relies on:

-Hashed artifacts
+(1) Hashed artifacts
 ********************

 1. A content artifact is a content addressed blob of some source code